Nettvendt/wp-plugin-myhost-force-https/README.md

 # HTTPS guide link for WordPress Health Check - for PRO ISP and other interested WordPress web hosts

-WordPress 5.3 comes with a new <code>site_status_test_result</code> filter. his allows weh hosts to add a link to the Site Heath test results.
+WordPress 5.3 comes with a new <code>site_status_test_result</code> filter.
+This allows weh hosts to add a link to the Site Heath test results.
 This plugin utlizes this new filter to add a link to their guide page in case the test fails (https is not used or not configured).
 The filter was introduced in this Make WordPress Core Dev Note article: https://make.wordpress.org/core/2019/09/25/whats-new-in-site-health-for-wordpress-5-3/#highlighter_144139

 It's language aware, and support any language version of the guide page.